Jon Baldwin: Professional career

-2011 NFL Combine

 Kansas City Chiefs

-Baldwin was selected with the 26th overall pick in the 2011 NFL Draft by the Kansas City Chiefs.
+Baldwin was selected with the 26th overall pick in the 2011 NFL draft by the Kansas City Chiefs.
 He was expected to be the second WR on the roster behind Dwayne Bowe.
 On July 29, 2011, he signed a 4-year deal with the Chiefs.
 In week 2 of the 2011 NFL preseason Baldwin suffered a wrist injury after a locker room fight with teammate Thomas Jones that sidelined him for the rest of the 2011 preseason.
 Baldwin caught his first NFL catch against the Raiders on week 7 for 14 yards.
-On October 31, 2011 Baldwin played in his first game at Arrowhead Stadium as he played a key role in the Chiefs 23-20 victory over the San Diego Chargers.
+On October 31, 2011, Baldwin played in his first game at Arrowhead Stadium as he played a key role in the Chiefs 23-20 victory over the San Diego Chargers.
 Baldwin caught 5 passes for 82 yards as well as catching his first career NFL touchdown on a 39-yard pass from Matt Cassel.
 Baldwin would finish the year with 254 receiving yards and one touchdown.